raspberrypi/documentation/configuration/security.md

 `ufw` is a fairly straightforward command line tool, although there are some GUIs available for it.
 This document will describe a few of the basic command line options.
 Note that `ufw` needs to be run with superuser privileges, so all commands are preceded with `sudo`.
 It is also possible to use the option `--dry-run` any `ufw` commands, which indicates the results of the command without actually making any changes.

-To reset the firewall, use:
+To reset the firewall to factory defaults and disable it, use:

 ```bash
 sudo ufw reset